-Tristan Edwards is Co-founder and the CEO of Life Biosciences.
+Tristan Edwards is Co-Founder and the CEO of Life Biosciences.
 He also sits on the Boards of Continuum Biosciences, Animal Biosciences, Senolytic Therapeutics and Jumpstart Fertility.
 Tristan brings extensive global financial capital markets, regulatory compliance, and fiduciary oversight experience to the group, following a 16-year investment career spanning leading financial organizations across Australia, London, HK and Singapore.
 Having recognized the opportunity to leverage this experience in an entrepreneurial environment, he has subsequently moved to pursue his passion for helping create a scalable platform for financing and enabling the world’s best scientists and thought leaders to create change.
 Tristan’s professional background has been in senior investment roles at leading financial groups such as Goldman Sachs, Brevan Howard, Trafalgar Capital and Mosaic Asset Management.
 He started his career with the Australian Commonwealth Department of Finance.
 Tristan has a degree in Commerce from the University of Tasmania, and held the CFA, CMT and CPA designations.

 David A. Sinclair, Ph.D., A.O.

-David A. Sinclair Ph.D., A.O. is Co-founder, Chairman and Head of the Investment Committee at Life Biosciences.
+David A. Sinclair Ph.D., A.O. is Co-Founder at Life Biosciences.
 He is a tenured professor in the Department of Genetics at Harvard Medical School and co-Director of the Paul F. Glenn Center for the Biology of Aging Research.
 Dr. Sinclair is regarded as one of the world’s leading researchers on aging and age-associated diseases, with key contributions to understanding why we age and how to slow and even reverse the process.
 He has co-founded multiple biotechnology and genomics companies working on aging, neurological, metabolic, infectious and rare diseases.
 Dr. Sinclair’s work has been featured in five books, two documentary movies, on CBS 60 Minutes, in Morgan Freeman’s “Through the Wormhole” and more.
 He has received more than 35 awards for his medical research, innovation, and teaching.
 In 2014, he was named as TIME’s “100 Most Influential People in the World”, TIME’s “50 Most Influential People in Health Care” in 2018 and was appointed an Officer of the Order of Australia.
 He serves on the non-profit boards of the American Federation for Aging Research and the Sanford Lorraine Cross Award.